 Third and Fourth Year

 The Clinical Studies curriculum consists of the third-year core clerkships and fourth-year rotations.
-Building on the skills and knowledge developed in the Essential Core's interdisciplinary blocks, Clinical Studies offers students a range of experiences and opportunities in the fields of medicine.
+Building on the skills and knowledge developed in the Foundations 1 interdisciplinary blocks, Clinical Studies offers students a range of experiences and opportunities in the fields of medicine.
 All of these place new emphasis on connections across disciplines, on thematic learning objectives, and on student-directed discussion that follows clinical experiences.
 Throughout, the curriculum emphasizes student-directed learning, connections across disciplines, and competency-based education.

-For Family & Community Medicine fourth year rotations, students can choose Sub-I experiences at Santa Rosa Family Medicine Residency Program, Kaiser Permanente Santa Rosa or the inpatient service at San Francisco General Hospital.
+For Family & Community Medicine fourth year rotations, students can choose Sub-I experiences at Santa Rosa Family Medicine Residency Program, Kaiser Permanente Santa Rosa, San Francisco Free Clinic or the inpatient service at San Francisco General Hospital.
 Additional domestic and international elective rotations are also available with a family medicine physician in various sites which could include an urban or rural private practice, community-based clinic or the Indian Health Service.
 Experiences will focus on student's area of interest such as community oriented primary care, complementary and alternative medicine or maternal and child health.
 Contact FCM Student Programs for specific information on fourth year rotations and visit our Frequently Asked Questions page for a good overview.

 Please note that although most students will have most nights and weekends free, at some sites, working on weekends or evenings may be required.
 Please check your specific clinic assignment before making weekend or evening commitments which cannot be changed.
 Current UCSF students can access information on individual sites and clinics on the FCM 110 space on iROCKET.